zurbojack/rag-chatbot-I3N/README.md

 ### Technologies used
 The chatbot is build using LangChain, in particular we uses:
-- docx2txt, to open and read the documents
+- docx, to open, read the documents and split documents
 - Faiss, to store the documents' embeddings
-- HuggingFace, for both embeddings and llm
+- Gemini API, for both embeddings and llm
 - other LangChain functionalities (text splitters, chains, etc.)

 ## What package do you need to run the chatbot?